 That the Town vote to approve the article as written.
 Voted 5-0-0.

 Summary: This article seeks to fund any bills of a previous fiscal year received after the close of the fiscal year.
+At the time the Finance Committee reviewed and voted on this article there were no outstanding bills from prior fiscal years that were unpaid.

 ARTICLE 58 38/1 Passed